 1).
 A child tax and working tax credit letter (TC602), the child’s medical card or a letter from a medical centre, hospital or GP to confirm the child’s residence, a letter from the child’s nursery or playgroup or a bank statement of a savings account in the child’s name.

 2).
 A utility bill or Bank or Credit Card Statement.

-These documents should not be more than three months old and preferably should show that the child was resident at the address at the time of closing date of Wednesday 6th May 2020.
+These documents should not be more than three months old and preferably should show that the child was resident at the address at the time of closing date of Monday 15th January 2024.
 We will need to see these documents for every child being admitted (even those children who have siblings at the school already).
-If you are unable to provide documents, to prove your child’s only or main residence, the local Authority has their right to take your child’s place away.
+If you are unable to provide documents, to prove your child’s only or main residence, the Local Authority has their right to take your child’s place away.